Best daily deals

 5 Minute Journal screenshot 2023

 Five Minute Journal is a unique journal app.
 This one focuses on getting your feelings on paper in about five minutes.
-It uses the Five Minute Journal method.
+It uses the five-minute journal method.
 You can actually find the book about it on Amazon.
-Anyway, this app features a simple interface, a decent timeline view, daily quotes, challenges, reminders, and password protection as well as backup and export functions.
+Anyway, this app features a simple interface, a decent timeline view, daily quotes, challenges, reminders, and password protection, as well as backup and export functions.
 It’s not as flashy as other diary apps or journal apps.
 However, sometimes it just doesn’t need to be.
-It comes with a price up front and that’s also a little unique in this space.
-Be sure to try it within the refund time to make sure you really like it.
+It comes with a price up front, and that’s also a little unique in this space.
+Be sure to try it within the refund period to make sure you really like it.
+This one is available for both Android and iOS.

 Journey